kookiatsuetrong/cool/README.md

 # The Cool! programming language

 Cool! is a purely object-oriented programming language.
+It has been designed for transpile to JavaScript easily.
+The syntax is similar to JavaScript and Java.
+It supports only encapsulation and abstraction, no inheritance or polymorphism for the current version.

 # The Hello World program
 Program written by the Cool! programming language starts from the class "Main"